ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

   - Defines what steps your pipeline should take in what order.
   - Encapsulation of ***stage*** sections
 - Stage :
-  - A "section" of your pipeline
+  - A section of your pipeline
   - Can be given a name of your choosing eg: Test,Docker,CloudSetup ...
   - Encapsulation for ***jobs***
 - Jobs :